Personality Compatibility: Personality Types, Traits, and Models Compatibility

 Understanding the compatibility among the 9 Enneagram types and the 16 MBTI types can be challenging without a comprehensive guide.

 Note that extraverted (E) and thinking (T) types often relate to the characteristics of Enneagram Type 3, the Achiever.
-Additionally, Enneagram Type 9, the Peacemaker, has a broad compatibility with different MBTI types, reflecting its inherent desire for peace and harmony.
+Additionally, Enneagram Type 9, the Peacemaker, has broad compatibility with different MBTI types, reflecting its inherent desire for peace and harmony.

 Personality Compatibility in the Big 5 Traits